Child Sex Trafficking - Protect

-While certain risk factors are common among victims of child sex trafficking — such as trauma caused by prior victimization, abuse or neglect, homelessness, frequent running away incidents, juvenile justice involvement, gang involvement, drug or alcohol addiction — all children are at risk.
+While certain risk factors are common among victims of child sex trafficking — such as abuse or neglect, homelessness, frequent running away incidents, juvenile justice involvement, gang involvement, drug or alcohol addiction — all children are at risk.

 Traffickers can often be the very people our children are taught to trust: friends, boyfriends, family members, mentors, and coaches.
 But exploiters are increasingly making contact with victims online.
 Traffickers use the internet to lure, groom and victimize children while buyers attempt to use technology to anonymously find and purchase sex.
 As youth spend more time on the internet, messaging apps, social media, and online games, the crime of online enticement continues to grow.
 Online enticement involves communicating with a child via the internet with the intent to commit a sexual offense or abduction.
 Online enticement includes the emerging crime of sextortion, in which exploiters blackmail youth to send them sexual images or to engage in sexual conduct online and/or in person.
 Sextortion victims are often targeted by someone they met online and who had obtained a sexual image from them through deceit, coercion, or some other method.

 CSTT Engages in Strategies to Protect Children

 - Providing research-based, age-appropriate prevention education to youth;

 - Supporting targeted interventions to reduce the vulnerability of high-risk youth;

 - Equipping adults with the knowledge and skills to recognize risks and respond effectively;